junqilu/TravelPlanning/README.md

     * Only a cluster with 3 or more sites will have the cluster drawn on the map

+## Notices
+Plotly maps don't have any speciality now since Folium maps are better for this purpose.

 # Travel places planned
 * NC
   * Chapel Hill
+    * The data read in for this one is a bit special since this was the first place to plan.
+Later places all used the data from Google Map export rather than manual inputs for higher efficiency.
+  * Wilmington
+    * Major locations shot in the film Blue Velvet: https://wilmtv.com/production/blue-velvet-1986